History of the Calgary Yacht Club Burgees and Crests

 Burgee - a flag bearing the colors or emblem of a sailing club, typically triangular.

 As far as we know, there have been three burgees for the Calgary Yacht Club.
-The first was a banner with the initials C.Y.C. (see photo) as well as photo of Phil Linder (1948-2013) and Allan Strain in newspaper article (c 1970s).
+The first was a banner with the initials C.Y.C. (see photo) as well as it shows up in a photo of Phil Linder (1948-2013) and Allan Strain in Calgary Herald newspaper article (c 1970s) that is in an old album of articles owned by CYC and donated by Kay Lowney’s family.

-The story of the present burgee probably starts in the early 1980s when Peter White was Commodore.
+The story of the present burgee ( red background with white sailboat sailing) probably starts in the early 1980s when Peter White was Commodore.
 It was related to me by Lee Nagy, CYC member, Laser Radial fleet.

 “I can only go on memory but some distinct things stand out on the design of the two boats or the goose CYC burgee.
 Peter White, Peter Roxburgh, myself and possibly a few other CYC board members were meeting at a pub.
 I can’t remember the name of the establishment nor the year.
 Peter White was the Commodore.
 He moved to Australia shortly afterwards.
 We were talking about needing a design for a new burgee and he (Peter White) quickly pulled out a bar napkin and drew the design on it.
 We all loved it.
 It was two boats sailing upwind with a wake behind them.
 I think that over time the line between the boats and wake has gotten thicker and/or longer and it sometimes looks like a flying goose.
 Maybe not a bad thing either.
 The CYC Board approved the design, and pennants were printed.”